A gathering of ideas from folks in different Facebook groups, and what I am tackling.

 - Buy/use earth-friendly products.
 There are, of course climate benefits as well as fighting pollution – and just think how much energy is expended cleaning up the current 1322 Superfund sites in the US (Wikipedia))

 - Buy from thrift stores, yard sales, and estate sales (Heidi).
 Me – always.

 - “Non-chemical cleaning options (vinegar and water, lemon juice) to clean counters and floors,” says Carol.
 I already do, but it’s a great suggestion; others agree (Kimberly and Katie.)
 Carol also suggested Dr. Bronner’s soap.

 Buy bamboo toilet paper (Eileen, Kelly).
 Lauren’s is shooting for zero paper towel use, and Carol suggests going Swiffer- and other disposables-free.
 Andie and Carol say just use cloth towels.
 (As I have a cat who is sometimes sick, I don’t think I’m ready to tackle zero paper towel use, but will reduce.)

 Don’t buy single-use anything.
 For example, use reusable female “products” (Katie, Beth, Jesy); pens (buy fountain pens with reusable ink – Heidi); cups and forks (Ulrike); hankies (Katie); cloth diapers (Katie).
 Don’t use squeezee baby food/drinks (make your own and put in resealable silicone pouches (Katie, Laura).
-I plan on writing at least one company (okay, Chlorox) about their promotion of single-use toilet sponges.
+I plan on writing at least one company (okay, Clorox) about their promotion of single-use toilet sponges.
 I mean, really?!
+(Done.)

 - And “don’t buy plastic.”
 I assume by that that Jamie and Catherine meant don’t buy a product that’s plastic, because of course, we also have to deal with plastic packaging for most things at the moment (but see above).
 Examples: